fusioncharts/dev_centre_docs/chart-guide/standard-charts/combination-charts.md

 ## Stacked Column 3D Line Dual Y-axis Chart

-To render the stacked column 3D and line chart with dual y-axis, change the value of the `type` attribute from `stackedcolumn3dline` to `stackedcolumn3dlinedy`.
+To render the stacked column 3D and line chart with dual y-axis, change the value of the `type` attribute from `stackedcolumn2dlinedy` to `stackedcolumn3dlinedy`.
 Rest of the data structure remains the same.

-For a detailed list of attributes, refer to the [chart attributes](/chart-attributes?chart=stackedcolumn3dlinedy) page of stacked column 2D line single y-axis chart.
+For a detailed list of attributes, refer to the [chart attributes](/chart-attributes?chart=stackedcolumn3dlinedy) page of stacked column 3D line dual y-axis chart.

 The above stacked column 3D line looks like: